Last updated: 28.10.2024

 Load carrier

-A load carrier can be, for example, a pallet or a cage.
+A load carrier can be, for example, a pallet with a pallet collar or a cage.
 The purpose of load carriers is that not all the packages in the load carrier need to be scanned at each transhipment; instead only the load carrier has to be scanned.
 A package can only belong to one load carrier at a time.

 Tip